- 4-Hour, Parenting Education Class for Divorce

 - Retake Quizzes Unlimited Times Until You Pass

-- Certificates Available Immediately Upon Successful Completion
+- Certificates Available Immediately Upon Successful Completion, At No Additional Cost

 - Curricula Written by Licensed Attorneys and Counselors/Therapists